fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/apiLogPlugin/README.md

 ![alt text](https://github.com/chritsian/PRIVACY-AVARE/blob/master/AVARE-Box-Plug-ins/apiLogPlugin/screenshot/screen.PNG)

-If you have any ideas to improve the plugin, feel free to contact us!
+If you have any ideas to improve the plug-in, feel free to contact us!